 - the use of any student work samples that they submit

 - the appearance of students in photographs that they submit

 - the appearance/voice of students in the video that they submit

-They must obtain and submit permission forms from adults including, but not limited to, classroom teachers, teaching assistants, parents, colleagues and volunteers for:
+They must obtain permission forms from adults including, but not limited to, classroom teachers, teaching assistants, parents, colleagues and volunteers for:

 - the use of any work (written observations, letters) that they submit

 - the appearance in photographs that they submit

 - the appearance/voice in the video that they submit

 Test takers must retain the signed permission forms with their records.
 The forms are not uploaded to the submission system.